 The objectives of the UN/Brazil Symposium will be to:

 The Symposium programme will be structured around a series of dedicated topical sessions.
-Presentations will be solicited through a Call for Papers.
-In addition, renowned experts in the field will be invited to make some of the presentations.
+In addition, renowned experts in the field will be invited to give presentations.
 The participants will consider specific topics and discuss observations and recommendations for consideration by COPUOS.
 Appropriate time will be set aside for discussions and for short presentations by the participants on their own relevant activities.You can access the preliminary programme here.

 The following topics will be considered in dedicated sessions: